daniel-beet/acme.sh.wiki-clone/Server.md

 acme.sh  --set-default-ca  --server zerossl
 ```

-From now on,  you will issue cert from `zerossl` without `--server` parameters.
+From now on,  you will issue cert from `zerossl` if you don't specify any `--server` parameter.

 ```
 acme.sh --issue  -d example.com  --dns dns_cf